TNO/ChaProEV/README.md

 This function takes a grib file and converts it to a DataFrame.
 17. **sql_query_generator:** This function returns an sql query string that can be used (for example) in Panda's read_sql.
+18. **database_tables_columns:** Returns a dictionary with the tables of a database as keys and their columns as values.

 ### **weather.py**
 This module contains functions related to weather data and factors.